jesscodess/delicious/README.md

 ###### Note

-Cuurently, the app is facing problems in its functioning because of issues with the API that was used.
+Currently, the app is facing problems in its functioning because of issues with the API that was used.
 I intend to rewrite the code to adapt it to another API.

 ###### Nota